Kmaina32/Ubuntu-Academy-/README.md

-# Akili AI Academy
+# Edgewood International A.I College

 ![Akili AI](/public/Akili%20AI.png)

-Akili AI Academy is an AI-powered online learning platform designed to provide high-quality, affordable, and accessible education tailored for the Kenyan market.
+Edgewood International A.I College is an AI-powered online learning platform designed to provide high-quality, affordable, and accessible education tailored for the Kenyan market.
 It leverages generative AI to create course content, assist students, and automate administrative tasks, creating a modern and scalable educational experience.

 ## ✨ Key Features